Proportion of blocking curves in a pencil: Lower bounds on the number of nonblocking curves

 An alternative construction can be carried out by using the generalized version of Proposition~\ref{prop:combinatorial-reduction} (see Remark~\ref{rmk:prop-general}) where $U_1, U_2, ..., U_{q+1}$ consist of $\Fq$-points of $q+1$ distinct lines passing through a common point.
-The pencil produced using that method will have degree $3(q-1)$. \end{ex}
+The pencil produced using that method will have a degree $3(q-1)$. \end{ex}

-We have seen that having even a single $\Fq$-point in the base locus may result in all of the $\Fq$-members to be blocking curves.
+We have seen that having even a single $\Fq$-point in the base locus may cause all of the $\Fq$-members to be blocking curves.
 Thus, for the remainder of the paper, we will work under the hypothesis that there are no $\Fq$-points in the base locus of a given pencil.
-Our first quantitative lower bound on the number of nonblocking curves is implicit in the finite geometry literature \cite{BE86}*{Theorem 2.2}.
-We include a simple proof for a sake of completeness; the ideas and notation used in this proof will also be needed in the remarks that follow.
+Our first quantitative lower bound on the number of nonblocking curves is implicit in the finite geometry literature \cite{BE86}*{Theorem 2.2} and \cite{CF86}*{Theorem 4.1}.
+We include a simple proof for completeness; the ideas and notation used in this proof will also appear in the remarks after the proof.

-\begin{prop} Every pencil of plane curves over $\Fq$ with no $\Fq$ points in its base locus has at least $\sqrt{q}$ many $\Fq$-members which are nonblocking. \end{prop}
+\begin{prop} Every pencil of plane curves over $\Fq$ with no $\Fq$-points in its base locus has at least $\sqrt{q}$ many $\Fq$-members that are nonblocking. \end{prop}